zhw12/BERTRL/README.md

 This generates the BERTRL scoring for each of its examples.
 Then we evaluate the final ranking results by additional script aggregating the results.
 Here is an example. python eval_bert.py -d ${DATASET}_hop3_full_neg10_path3_max_inductive

+## Citation
+If you find this project useful, please cite it using the following format

+	@article{Teru2020InductiveRP,
+	  title={Inductive Relation Prediction by Subgraph Reasoning.},
+	  author={Komal K. Teru and Etienne Denis and William L. Hamilton}, journal={arXiv: Learning},
+	  year={2020}
+	}

 ## Q&A
-If you encounter any problem, please either directly contact the first author or leave an issue in the github repo.
+If you have any questions about the paper and the github, please feel free to leave an issue or send me an email.